Covid-19 FAQs for International students

-If you are self-isolating at Bassett Lowke Halls of Residence, we will provide a care package, free of charge.
+If you are self-isolating, we will provide a care package, free of charge.
 The following items will be provided in your bedroom or flat on your arrival.
 They are to be used during your stay but must not be taken with you when you finish your period of isolation.
 Bedding and towels, Crockery and cutlery, Saucepans and ovenware, Mugs and glasses, Kitchen utensils, Rice cooker, Cleaning materials, Toiletries, Sanitary products, Toilet roll, Washing powder and fabric softner.

 Basic essentials such as rice, pasta and dry goods will be provided in each kitchen and will be supplemented with items for breakfast and lunch every couple of days.
 A variety of evening meals will be available for you to order and will be delivered cold, for you to re-heat when you are ready.
 Supermarket deliveries and takeaways can also be arranged at your expense.

 How would social distancing and lockdown work if I am in student accommodation and lockdown rules apply?